Asheshshrestha/Flask-attendance/README.md

 3. **Attendance Tracking:** Users' attendance is automatically tracked when their faces are detected by the system.
 4. **Reporting:** Administrators can generate attendance reports and analyze attendance data.

-## Configuration

-- **Database:** Configure the database settings in `settings.py` to use your preferred database (e.g., SQLite, MySQL, PostgreSQL).
-- **Face Recognition Model:** Choose and configure the face recognition model used by the system (e.g., OpenCV, dlib, TensorFlow).

-## Contributing

-Contributions are welcome!
-Please follow the [contribution guidelines](CONTRIBUTING.md) before submitting pull requests.

 ## License